lucchesi-sec/powershell-automation/docfx_project/api/PSAdminCore/Test-AdminPrivileges.md

 Tests if the current PowerShell session has administrative privileges.

 ## Description
-In an enterprise environment, it is critical to ensure that scripts performing sensitive operations (e.g., modifying system configurations, accessing restricted resources) do so only when explicitly run with elevated permissions.
+In a production environment, it is critical to ensure that scripts performing sensitive operations (e.g., modifying system configurations, accessing restricted resources) do so only when explicitly run with elevated permissions.
 This function provides a reliable way to check for these privileges.

 It determines if the current user's security principal is a member of the built-in 'Administrator' role using the .NET [System.Security.Principal.WindowsPrincipal] class.
 This method is more robust than checking the process elevation token, as it verifies role membership directly.